brittanywelsh/st-character-manager/README.md

     + (M) Other classes
 * (M) Section to choose starting abilities/feats (based on classes)
 * Inventory (?) - may not be included in final project; re-evaluate at a later date

+### Stage 2B - Utilities

+* Write methods for saving/loading character data to/from a file
+* Write a method to print out well-formatted, filled character sheets

+### Stage 2C - Input/Output File Specifications

+* JSON format for wrapping up all game logic/fixed data
+* JSON format for character storage

 ### Stage 3 - Polishing and Refactoring